lsolbach/CljComponents/cmp.batik/README.md

 cmp.batik
 =========
-The cmp.batik library provides a Clojure wrapper for the Apache Batik SVG component.
+The cmp.batik library provides a Clojure wrapper for the Apache Batik SVG component. cmp.batik contains code to render and output SVG files for a Graphics2D context and to display SVG files in a swing component.

+You can use the SVG DSL from the [xml.dsl](https://github.com/lsolbach/CljXML) to generate SVG programmatically with Clojure.

 Usage
 -----
 Leiningen
 [org.soulspace.clj/cmp.batik "0.2.0"]

 Copyright
 ---------